Monterey Bay, California

 3. Funding flows per draw schedule, and … project is completed, any guarantee(s) expire, or deposit returned, with project commissioned to begin operational cashflows.

-Keep in mind that cash surety can serve as an alternative to any bank-involved CAG, as can certain aforementioned asset types, namely a registered and rated Bond, Medium-term Note (MTN) or gold, bypassing the need for an SbLC.
+Keep in mind that cash deposit can serve as an alternative to any bank-involved CAG, as can certain aforementioned asset types, namely a registered and rated Bond, Medium-term Note (MTN) or gold (with SKR), bypassing the need for an SbLC or cash.
 More

 Article that explains what problems we solve: Four notorious problems of mid-market project finance that CAP solves.